cuteboyqq/GANomaly-Pytorch/README.md

 # AutoEncoder-Pytorch
 [(Back to Table)](#table-of-contents)

 This model enable to detect defect by training normal dataset only, so model is unable to distinguish abnormal images, result in loss value is higher than normal images.
-We can find abnormal images by loss value.
+In short word, we can find abnormal images by loss value.

+good model result is  "loss value of model(normal image)  <  loss value of model(abnormal image)"

 No Discriminator model